hobinjk/rules-engine/README.md

 this gateway isn't at `https://localhost:4443` you will have to update `config/default.js` accordingly.

-Once you have all of this squared away, the engine can then be run with `npn start`.
+Once you have all of this squared away, the engine can then be run with `npm start`.

 ## Design